Thank You to our Contributors

 Hermann is the founder of the award-winning, family-owned Colas Construction, the largest minority-owned construction company in Oregon.
 Colas Construction is strongly committed to working with minority contractors, building educational programs for youth, and connecting with communities of color.
 The company has set a leading example for diversity and inclusion on its projects.
 As President of the Board, Hermann is committed to honoring the history of Vanport and its BIPOC communities.

 Rev. E.D.
 Mondaine

 E.D. is the founder of Po’Shines Café de la Sol in North Portland.
-He has helped develop job training and career development programs for communities of color, He has been an activist for social justice issues, an entrepreneur for creating successful businesses, a public speaker, civic leader, and musician.
-E.D. is the Secretary of the Vanport Placemarking Project Board of Directors.
+He has helped develop job training and career development programs for communities of color, and is an activist for social justice issues, an entrepreneur for creating successful businesses, a public speaker, a civic leader, and a musician.
+E.D. serves as Board Secretary.

 James Stanley Harrison

 Carl Abbott is a historian, speaker, and urban studies expert.
 He taught urban studies and planning at Portland State University for thirty-five years and has written extensively about the history of Portland and the Pacific Northwest.
 He has been active as a board member of a number of community groups, including the Oregon Encyclopedia, the Historic Preservation League of Oregon, the Oregon Downtown Development Association, and Chamber Music Northwest.
-He wrote the essay about Vanport for the Oregon Encyclopedia, link.
-He is the author of many articles and books about Portland history.
+He wrote the essay about Vanport for the Oregon Encyclopedia.
+Dr. Abbott is the author of many articles and books about Portland history.

 Thank You to Our Supporters